When organizing your panel the following is recommended:

-- Recognize controversy, and a diversity of opinion, make for the most interesting panel discussions.
+- Recognizing that controversy and diversity of opinion make for the most interesting panel discussions.

 - Invite and confirm the participation of four to six panel members, plus you as a moderator, by the program deadline.
 When inviting panelists please be sure to inform them that all conference attendees, including panel speakers, are required to register for the conference and pay registration fees and all travel expenses associated with their participation at their own/sponsor’s expense.

 - Panel discussions are designed to be interactive.
 Presentations from panel members should be limited to between 5-10 minutes in length to allow adequate time for engaging discussion between panel members and questions from the audience.
 Longer, detailed presentations are more appropriate for the standard conference technical sessions.
 Ask each panel member to come prepared to introduce themselves and their position with a 5-10 minute introductory presentation.
 It is recommended that the presentation contain no more than five charts.

 - Please provide all panel members with thought-provoking questions in advance of the panel, so that they can prepare responses.
 You might also ask each panelist what questions they are hoping will be asked during the course of the discussion.
 It is recommended you come prepared with individual questions for each panel member.

 - It is important for panel moderators to stay in contact with panel members from the time they are invited until the conference.
 Some of ION’s best panels have been aided by good communication and shared ideas between moderators and panelists prior to arriving at the conference.

 - Please be sure to notify the ION National Office of any changes to your panelists so ION can ensure your session’s signage and the onsite conference program are as accurate as possible.